froelofs/inquisitive-semantics/README.md

   key6: >
     This is a particularly long passage of text, spanning multiple lines.
 In Jekyll this will typically contain **markdown**.

+    A new paragraph is separated by two newlines.\
+    The backslash at end of the previous line results in a newline.

   # Some other data types
   my_date: 2020-02-01